 Scrunchies are baaaaack!
 They’ve transported themselves from my 1980’s wrist, right to my daughters’ 2019 wrists stacked two-three at a time.
 Luckily, these are the ultimate quick and satisfying project and my girls are THRILLED with a capital T every time I make more!
 I used this tutorial to make a cute scrunchie with a bow and for a scrunchie without a bow, try out this tutorial from Spoonflower.

 Stocking Stuffer #10: Cord Taco

-Who hates tangled headphones and chargers in their bag?
-Well, I’ve got a quick and easy solution for you and your loved ones.
-The cord taco!
+Consider tangled chargers and corders a thing of the past with this gift: the cord taco!
 No, I didn’t invent this, but I have only seen tutorials for leather cord tacos, so I have a quick tutorial for making one with fabric.

 - Cut two 5.5″ diameter circles out of your main fabric and one out of heavy interfacing.

 - Apply the interfacing to the wrong side of one fabric circle following the manufacturer’s instructions.